drex44/good-food-guide/README.md

 # Good Food Guide :tada::tada::smile:

-A guide to know which foods are good when you have certain disease!
+A guide to know which foods are good when you are suffering from a certain disease!

 ## Hacktoberfest '18

-We are celebrating the hacktoberfest 2018!
+We are celebrating Hacktoberfest 2018!

 Let's have a productive Hacktoberfest.
 Submit 5 PRs to this repo after registering yourself [here](https://hacktoberfest.digitalocean.com/).